Sales Outreach Mistakes You’re Making & How to Fix It

 Remember to also be polite.
 The golden rule should apply, especially in sales.

 If you find that you’re making many of the above mistakes, reach out to us.
-We offer free 15-minute consultation calls but also offer a “done-for-you lead generation service” for less than what you would expect to pay for a full-time SDR.
+We offer free 15-minute strategy sessions but also offer a “done-for-you lead generation service” for less than what you would expect to pay for a full-time SDR.